 Drawing from the validity research, the Prudent Risk Type is likely to appear conforming and obedient; they may be particularly anxious to comply with rules and procedures and, as a result, behave in a restrained and cautious manner (Compliant PM, Prudent HPI, Compliant HSC).
-On occasions, this desire to stick to the 'right way' of doing things may result in an inability to cope in fast-paced or more fluctuating environments (Prudent HPI and Diligent HDS) and be seen as a level of inflexibility.
+On occasions, this desire to stick to the 'right way' of doing things may be seen as a level of inflexibility and result in an inability to cope in fast-paced or more fluctuating environments (Prudent HPI and Diligent HDS).
 This potentially explains the risk-averse nature of the Prudent Type, for whom sticking with the established way of doing things will typically take preference over any form of innovation.

-The Prudent Risk Type is likely to be thorough, organised and concerned about the quality of the detail in their work (Perfectionistic PM); the type of person who will prefer to gather all the information available and consider it in a systematic manner before making a decision (Prudent HPI, Cautious HSC).
-They are likely to value working within a climate of predictability and certainty, in which everything 'has its place' and where there are clear and structured guidelines to work within (Security MVPI).
+The Prudent Risk Type is likely to be thorough, organised and concerned about the quality of the detail in their work (Perfectionistic PM).
+Individuals with this profile are likely to be the type of person who will prefer to gather all the information available and consider it in a systematic manner before making a decision (Prudent HPI, Cautious HSC).
+They are likely to value working within a climate of predictability and certainty, in which everything 'has its place' and there are clear and structured guidelines to work within (Security MVPI).
 In terms of risk taking, it is likely that the Prudent Type will attempt to minimise risk by having a detailed and structured plan that will allow them to overcome all eventualities.